emsoraffa/mixmaven/README.md

 # MixMaven

-IT1901 Project - MixMaven is an app for managing drink recipes.
+MixMaven is an app for managing drink recipes.

 Here you can gather all your drink recipes in one easy to use application.
 Simply add/edit/delete any recipe you could imagine!